Chisomnwa/Chisomnwa/README.md

 * 👋 Hi there, my name is Chisom Nnamani

-* 👋 I'm a Data Analyst and Data Engineer
+* 👋 I'm a Data Engineer and Analyst

-* 👀 I'm interested in Data Analytics and Engineering
+* 👀 I'm interested in Data Engineering and Analytics

 * 🌱 I currently use Python, SQL, Excel and Business Intelligence tools like Power BI and Tableau for data querrying, manipulation and visualization